 As this protozoan parasite lyse the cells of intestinal tract; there will be bleeding; so the stool contains blood and mucus (amoebic dysentry).

 Infective form: Mature quadrinucleate cyst; it is spherical in shape with refractile wall

 Geographical distribution: Worldwide, more common in the tropics and subtropics, especially in areas with poor sanitation (developing and under-developed countries).

 Habitat: Trophozoites of E. histolytica live in the mucosal and submucosal layers of the large intestine of man.
 Life cycle of Entamoeba histolytica has two-stage: motile trophozoite and non-motile cyst.
 Trophozoites are found in intestinal lesions, extra-intestinal lesions, and diarrheal stools whereas cyst predominates in non-diarrheal stools.

 Life cycle of Entamoeba histolytica

 Infection by Entamoeba histolytica occurs by the ingestion of mature quadrinucleate cysts in fecally contaminated food, water, or hands.
 The quadrinucleate cyst is resistant to the gastric environment and passes unaltered through the stomach

 - When the cyst of E.histolytica reaches caecum or lower part of ileum excystation occurs and an amoeba with four nuclei emerges and that divides by binary fission to form eight trophozoites.

 - Trophozoites migrate to the large intestine and lodge into the submucosal tissue.

-- Trophozoites grow and multiply by binary fission in large intestine (Trophozoite phase of life cycle is responsible for producing characteristics lesion of amoebiasis).
+- Trophozoites grow and multiply by binary fission in the large intestine (Trophozoite phase of the life cycle is responsible for producing characteristics lesion of amoebiasis).

-- Certain number of trophozoites are discharged in to the lumen of the bowel and are transformed into cystic forms.
+- Certain numbers of trophozoites are discharged into the lumen of the bowel and are transformed into cystic forms.